 The manmade pool is spring-fed and has both a shallow end and a diving board.
 Water from the pool trickles out and over a cliff, cascading into the lower swimming hole.
 Though hidden rocks and boulders prevent diving here, there is a rope swing.
 The surrounding scenery—which includes centuries-old cypress trees and fern-covered cliffs—is unbeatable.

 How to Get Here: Krause Springs is 34 miles west of Austin in the Texas Hill Country.
 There are no lifeguards on duty.
-Entry is $8 for adults and $5 for children ages 4-11.
+A nominal entry fee is charged per person (children pay half what adults do).

 More Info: www.krausesprings.net

 Despite its reclusive name, Johnson's Shut-Ins is one of the most welcoming spots in Missouri for cooling off when the temperatures heat up.
 Formed eons ago, the park's rushing rapids carve through hard volcanic rock to create potholes under waterfalls and natural water slides.
 Be careful—the park doesn’t have any lifeguards on duty and playing in the rapids and slides can be dangerous.
 However, you can find calm, open swimming holes in many parts of the park if you'd rather take it easy.